ztw17/programming-univbasics-4-nested-hashes-lab/README.md

 # > {first: "i'm first!", second: "i'm second!", third: "i'm third!"}
 ```

-Changing a hash by simply re-defining it is not the goal of this lab:
+Changing a `Hash` by simply re-defining it is not the goal of this lab:

 ```ruby
 # bad example